 Criteria JORC Code Explanation Commentary Discussion of relative accuracy/ confidence Where appropriate a statement of the relative accuracy and confidence level in the Ore Reserve estimate using an approach or procedure deemed appropriate by the Competent Person.
 For example, the application of statistical or geostatistical procedures to quantify the relative accuracy of the reserve within stated confidence limits, or, if such an approach is not deemed appropriate, a qualitative discussion of the factors which could affect the relative accuracy and confidence of the estimate.
 The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
 Documentation should include assumptions made and the procedures used.
 Accuracy and confidence discussions should extend to specific discussions of any applied Modifying Factors that may have a material impact on Ore Reserve viability, or for which there are remaining areas of uncertainty at the current study stage.
 It is recognised that this may not be possible or appropriate in all circumstances.
-These statements of relative accuracy and confidence of the estimate should be compared with production data, where available. representative on a global scale.
+These statements of relative accuracy and confidence of the estimate in all and confidence of the estimate in all circumstances.
+These statements of relative accuracy and confidence of the estimate in all and economic evaluation. representative on a global scale.
 Only material considered as part of the Feasibility study has been included as part of the reserve statement.
 Limited modifying factors have been applied due to the massive nature of the deposit and the closeness to the surface.